 The bartender gave him half a smile.
 “One of those days, huh?” he said.

 One of those lifetimes, Arthur thought, but he didn’t say it.
-He just nodded bleakly.
+He just nodded grimly.
 The bartender set two fingers of whisky in a crystal glass on the bar in front of him and Arthur tipped it back.
-The burn felt new and familiar at the same time, dirty-hot settling in his stomach, and Arthur blinked at the wetness welling in his eyes and thought that if he was a different person, this would be the start of the kind of night that would end with Arthur sobbing and throwing up in a garbage bin.
+The burn felt new and familiar at the same time, dirty-hot settling in his stomach, and Arthur blinked at the wetness welling in his eyes and thought that if he was a different person, this would be the start of the kind of night that would end with Arthur sobbing and throwing up into a garbage can.

 “I’m wondering if I should card you,” the bartender said, after a moment.